agersant/crystal/docs/api/graphics/index.md

 Entities can have any number of [Drawable](drawable) components on them.
 The order in which they are drawn is decided in part by the presence of a [DrawOrder](draw_order) component, and in part by the [draw order modifier](drawable_set_draw_order_modifier) settings on the drawable.
 The resulting order may intertwine drawables from multiple entities.

 Not every [love.Drawable](https://love2d.org/wiki/Drawable) has a corresponding Drawable component.
-However, making your own Drawable component classes is very easy.
-You can also overwrite the [draw](drawable_draw) method on drawable instances without even making new classes.
+However, you are encouraged to make your own Drawable classes when necessary.
+If making classes is too much ceremony, you can also overwrite the [draw](drawable_draw) method on Drawable instances.

 ## Classes